dynimorius/ngx-validator-pack/projects/ngx-validator-pack/README.md

 ## Custom Messaging

 One of the main reason for creating this library if not the main reason is the ability to have a custom error message for each individual implementation of the validators.
 Let's explore this further in this section.

 ### Custom Messages for Ngx Validators

 <a name="additional-params"></a>
+<a name="ngx-custom-messages"></a>

 All ngx validators take addition optional parameters.

 <mark>First</mark> one being the name of the error we would like to use.

 <mark>Second</mark> one is the error messages we would like to use.

 In this example we are using regexpValidator and regexpNotValidator, but implementation is identical for all other ngx validators.